Nana-Safo-Duker/Malaria-Transmission-Model-Madagascar/README.md

 ### Development Guidelines

+- Follow PEP 8 for Python code
-- Follow R style guidelines
+- Follow R style guidelines for R code
-- Add comments for complex calculations
+- Add docstrings for all functions
-- Include unit tests for new functions
+- Include unit tests for new features
 - Update documentation as needed

 ## 📄 License